-If your spouse has an active role in your business, you may want to consider utilizing an LLC structure.
+If your spouse has an active role in your business, you may want to consider utilizing an LLC structure for additional benefits and to avoid having a Single Member LLC.
 By forming the LLC with your spouse as a member, you can limit the potential liability you and your spouse are exposed to.
 Without this safeguard, your spouse may incur liability through the role they hold in the business.
 If your spouse becomes subject to legal judgments, then any joint assets you share do, as well.
 So, by not bringing your spouse into the liability protection offered by the LLC, in many ways it defeats the protections altogether.

 It is important to determine the role of your spouse in the business, so that you can effectively limit your exposure to liability.
 For example, if your spouse contributes to the business from time to time on an inconsistent basis, then there is likely no reason for you to worry about your spouse’s liability.
 However, if the role is a consistent one, you will want to consider making your spouse a member.
 Consider if the role your spouse plays falls into one of the following categories:

 Independent Contractor: Does the LLC control the operating method and work result of your spouse?
 If so, then your spouse may classify as an independent contractor, which can be found personally liable.